spencer2202/DomainVisitAnalysis/README.md

-This project consists of domain analysis across multiple countries in the S&P500.
+This project consists of domain analysis across multiple companies in the S&P500.